Mayar-Elghandour/SPR_classification_DL/README.md

 In the .json file you will find the record and the event annotation.

-The record annotation could be normal ,poor quality ,CAS, DAS, CAS&DAS which describe the label of the whole signal
+The record annotation which describe the label of the whole signal could be :

+- normal
+- poor quality
+- CAS
+- DAS
+- CAS&DAS

-The event annotation contain the start and end time of the event in record and the type of event which could be normal,Fine Crackle,Wheeze,Coarse-Crackle,Rhonchi,Wheeze+Crackle,Stridor
+The event annotation contains:

+- the start and end time of the event in record
+- the type of event which could be:
+  - normal
+  -  Fine Crackle
+  - Wheeze
+  - Coarse-Crackle
+  - Rhonchi
+  - Wheeze+Crackle
+  - Stridor

 In case of poor quality the event annotation are empty
 <a name="ratio"></a>